mciliv/mol/README.md

 This command:
 1. Runs all tests to ensure code quality
-2. Prepares a clean deployment directory with only essential files
-3. Deploys to Google Cloud Functions from the clean directory
+2. Deploys to Google Cloud Functions with only essential files

 ### Deployment Structure

-The deployment uses a clean `deploy/` directory containing only essential files:
+The deployment uses `.gcloudignore` to include only essential files:

 **Core Application:**
 - `index.js` - Cloud Function entry point